In the Summertime: Shaggy version

-In 1995, Jamaican-American reggae musician Shaggy covered the song, and released it as the lead single from his third studio album, Boombastic (1995).
+In 1995, Jamaican-American reggae musician Shaggy covered the song, and released it in June that year by Virgin Records as the lead single from his third studio album, Boombastic (1995).
 Aside from the addition of rap lyrics, Shaggy's version also substitutes other lyrics for the song's original line "have a drink, have a drive."
-Shaggy also performed the song on an episode of Baywatch.
-A year after its release, the song was re-recorded and released specifically for the film Flipper under the title "In the Summertime" ('96 Version).
+He also performed the song on an episode of Baywatch.
+A year after its release, the song was re-recorded and released specifically for the film Flipper under the title "In the Summertime" ('96 version).

 Critical reception

-Al Weisel from Rolling Stone described "In the Summertime" as "a bouncy, infectious remake of the 1970 Mungo Jerry hit, [that] alternates a soulful chorus with a rapid-fire rap a la Chaka Demus and Pliers' "Murder She Wrote"."
+Pan-European magazine Music & Media complimented Shaggy's cover version as a "tasty remake".
+Roger Morton from NME felt the musician had covered 'In the Summertime' "in fine jagga-jug band/who gives a shit style."
+Al Weisel from Rolling Stone described it as "a bouncy, infectious remake of the 1970 Mungo Jerry hit, [that] alternates a soulful chorus with a rapid-fire rap a la Chaka Demus and Pliers' 'Murder She Wrote'."